Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net)

 \section{Introduction}

-Nowadays, the repairing works of terracotta warriors are mainly accomplished by the handwork of archaeologists at the Emperor Qinshihuang's Mausoleum Site Museum.
-However, with more and more fragments of terracotta warriors unearthed from the archaeological site, the restoration efficiency of terracotta warriors is extremely low.
-Moreover, the lack of archaeological technicians to repair the terracotta warriors has exacerbated this situation.
-As a result, there are large amounts of fragments excavated from the archaeological siteremaining to be repaired.
-Fortunately, with the development of 3D sensors (Apple Li-DAR, Kinect and RealSense) and the improvement of hardware (GPU and CPU) performance, it is possible to digitize the terracotta warriors.
-We can segment the 3D object of the terracotta warriors and store the fragments in the database of the museum.
-The researchers in the museum can match fragments excavated from the excavation site with the pre-segmented fragments in the database to restore the terracotta warriors.
-In order to improve the efficiency of the repairing work, we propose an unsupervised 3D point cloud segmentation method for the terracotta warrior data.
-With the segmentation method proposed in this paper, the complete terracotta warriors can be segmented into the fragments corresponding to various parts automatically, e.g. head, hand and foot, etc. Compared with the traditional manual method, the method proposed in this paper can greatly improve the efficiency and accuracy of the repair process.
+Nowadays, the repairing work of terracotta warriors is mainly accomplished by the handwork of archaeologists in Emperor Qinshihuang's Mausoleum Site Museum.
+While more and more fragments of terracotta warriors are excavated from the site, the restoration does not have a high repairing efficiency.
+Moreover, the lack of archaeological technicians repairing the terracotta warriors makes it more uneasy to catch up with excavation speed.
+As a result, more and more fragments excavated from the archaeological site remain to be repaired.
+Terracotta Warrior is a 3D natural structure and can be represented with a point cloud.
+Fortunately, with the development of 3D sensors (Apple Li-DAR, Kinect, and RealSense) and the improvement of hardware (GPU and CPU), it is possible to improve the repairing speed digitally.
+We can segment the 3D object of the terracotta warriors and store the fragments in the database.
+Our work aims at simplifying the work of researchers in the museum, making it easy to match fragments excavated from the site with the pre-segmented fragments in the database.
+To improve {the} efficiency of the repairing work, we propose an unsupervised 3D point cloud segmentation method for the terracotta warrior data based on convolution neural network.
+With the segmentation method proposed in this paper, the complete terracotta warriors can be segmented into fragments corresponding to various parts automatically, e.g., head, hand, and foot, etc. Compared with the traditional segmentation work by hand, the method proposed in this paper can significantly improve efficiency and accuracy.